victorr-su/movies/client/src/components/MovieTrailers/README.md

 Eg. Searching '12 Angry Men' or 'Leonard Part 6' will show movie trailer(s).
 Leonard part 5 has 2 movie trailers, while 12 angry men has 1 just for testing purposes.
 You are able to browse, serach, and view embedded videos on this page.

 • You can also add new movie trailers.
 For instance, try adding a new movie trailer with this link and the movie name '12 angry men' https://www.youtube.com/embed/_13J_9B5jEk.
+This will work for any existing movie in the DB as long as you use a valid youtube url

 • When you search for movie trailers for '12 angry men' again, you will see there is 2 trailers instead of 1.

-• If you try and add a trailer for a movie that doesn't exist, it won't do anything.
+• If you try and add a trailer for a movie that doesn't exist, it will throw an error.

 • If you try to add a bad link for a movie that does exist, it will throw an error.
 Eg. typing "12 angry men" and "asdf" for the movie link.